build-week-apis/ill-serve-soup/README.md

 Nothing required, can change as few or as many things as wanted.

-A successful delete will return a object a message, for example deleting a user succesfully will return:
+A successful delete will return a object with a message, for example deleting a user succesfully will return:

 ```
 {